ACF Recertification Information

-ACF recertification is required every five years.
+ACF recertification is required every five years (except for CC® and CPC® which are required to recertify every three years).
 We recommend you maintain a folder with copies of your official certificates and letters, conference registrations, transcripts, etc. in order to keep track of your progress.

 If you are upgrading your certification designation,

 Recertification application process

 necessary documentation for your Continuing

 Education Hours (CEHs).

 - They must include the title of the program, number of hours taken and the date it was completed.
 Do not send original certificates and properly secure all paperwork together.

 - On your first recertification, you are required to take 8-hour

 refresher courses for Food Safety and Sanitation, Nutrition, and

 Culinary Supervisory Management as part of your 80 CEHs.
 These courses